Learn more about the experience that inspired Hope Has Arrived.

 Dr. Brian Leyland-Jones, one of the world’s leading genomic sequencing researchers, explained how his treatment plan would perfectly match the genetic drivers of my cancer.
-He went on to illustrate, through a brief scientific tutorial, how every cancer is caused by genetic mutations.
+He went on to explain how every cancer is caused by genetic mutations.
 The key, he said, is targeting them directly—not just blindly zapping tumors—but attacking the root of what causes the cancer in the first place.
-For more about this approach, check out this article.

 This meeting proved dramatically different after the initial ones.
 Indeed, after the doctor left the room, we felt the difference powerfully and palpably.

 We felt hope.
 So much so, that my dad wrote “hope” on the white board of the exam room.”

-This “hope” proved no moonshot.
-Within a few months of my targeted, multi-drug treatment, my scan revealed the tumors on my liver, ribs, back and pelvis were blackened and dying.
+This “hope” proved no whim or wish.
+Within a few months of starting treatment, my scan revealed the tumors on my liver, ribs, back and pelvis were blackened and dying.
 Several months later, my cancer was in full remission (No Evidence of Disease)—a remarkable reversal from where I had started.

 That day in the doctor’s waiting room, hope had arrived for my family and I. Of course, I believe that because of my faith in God, I already had hope—a hope that can never be taken away, even if incurable cancer cuts short my life (and some day it might).
 Like it says in Psalm 71:14, “As for me, I will always have hope.”
 Yet, receiving hope from the medical world that day was a huge boost—something I see not just as coincidental, but an extension of God’s hope.